yigitpolat/Hyperledger-Fabric-for-Trusted-IoT/README.md

 <p align="center"><img src="docs/screen12.png"></p>

+### Dashboard

 It is time to create an User Interface to make the application to look fancy.
 Double click on "Dashboard" tab, set Status to "Enabled", hit done.
 Deploy the application from right top corner.

 > Note: Below screenshot shows how to use dummy data generator if you are not able to provide a sensor.

 <p align="center"><img src="docs/screen13.png"></p>

-Finally, navigate to "Your_external_IP":30002/ui to see your dashboard.
+Finally, navigate to "Your_External_IP":30002/ui or nodered.teknopark-hyperledger-iot.us-south.containers.appdomain.cloud/ui to see your dashboard.
 Now you are able to see your sensor data live on a gauge.
 Besides, you can query sensor data history from navigating to "Sensor History" tab from the hamburger menu.
 Remember that, the data history is coming from the Ledger where the data is storing immutablly in the blockchain.

 Here is the screenshots of the final views of the application.